gmcconne1/scripts/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
-- _TODO: *What aspect of security do load balancers protect? *What is the advantage of a jump box?_
+- _TODO: What aspect of security do load balancers protect?
+What is the advantage of a jump box?_
 Load balancers help protect against DDOS attacks by providing redundancy and fault tolerance.
 They also serve as a gateway address that outside sources have to access which then forwards traffic to the machines behind it.
 This helps reduce the attack surface.
 The advantage of a jump box is that it provides a secure way to provide access in different security zones.
-It provides one means of access that be secured, monitored, and audited.
+It provides one means of access that can be secured, monitored, and audited.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.
 - Filebeat collects data about the file system.
 - Metricbeat collects machine metrics, like uptime.